imgly/imgly-sdk-html5/README.md

 Here's what we're planning for img.ly HTML5 SDK 1.0:

-* Use ES6 features, use traceur as a precompiler
 * Sophisticated and easy to use JavaScript API that allows the user to modify and extend the SDK
 * Decoupled rendering mechanisms with WebGL support
 * Test suite